 Why is Wat Arun so famous?

-Wat Arun’s remarkable beauty and historical significance have made it one of Thailand’s most recognized landmarks, appearing on Thai currency and attracting millions of visitors annually.
+Wat Arun’s remarkable beauty and historical significance have made it one of Thailand’s most recognized landmarks.
+The temple appears on the Thai 10-baht coin and draws millions of visitors each year – a testament to how deeply embedded it is in national identity.

-Wat Arun has existed since at least the 17th century during the Ayutthaya Kingdom, when it was known as Wat Makok after the village in which it was built.
-The temple gained prominence during King Taksin’s reign (1767-1782) when he established his new capital of Thonburi near the temple following the fall of Ayutthaya.
-During this period, the temple was renamed Wat Chaeng and became particularly significant as it temporarily housed Thailand’s most sacred religious icon, the Emerald Buddha, before it was transferred to Wat Phra Kaew in 1785.
-The temple’s iconic central prang (spire) that we see today was constructed during the reigns of Rama II and Rama III, with completion in 1851 after nine years of continued construction.
+Wat Arun has existed since at least the 17th century during the Ayutthaya Kingdom, when it was known as Wat Makok, named after the village where it stood.
+The temple rose to prominence during King Taksin’s reign (1767-1782) after he established Thonburi as his new capital following the fall of Ayutthaya.
+During this time, the temple was renamed Wat Chaeng and temporarily housed Thailand’s most sacred icon, the Emerald Buddha, before it was transferred to Wat Phra Kaew in 1785.

 Nowadays